End of US highway 2 (western segment) |

 |

-In 1984, the east end of the US 2 was truncated to its current terminus in St. Ignace.
+At their Oct.
+1983 meeting, AASHTO approved the truncation of the east end of the US 2 to its current terminus in St. Ignace.

 Originally US 2 went only as far west as Bonners Ferry ID.
 There is some question as to the original route of US 2 between Bonners and Moyie Springs, and therefore the location of its junction with US 95 as well...